spncrhrstn/spencerharston.com/src/now.md

 Fixing my sprinklers.
 Too many have become the victim of an aggressive lawn mower, and it's time to do something about it.

+## Learning
+Been thinking about a possible application I want to create to meet my specific needs.
+I want to make a simple, multi-platform note-taking app^[I know, I know].
+Markdown only, very little organization, simple rules and layout.
+No idea where to start except researching the best stack and start somewhere.
+In the meantime, I'm working on customizing VS Code specifically for note-taking, since it's already pretty good at notes as is.

 ## Reading
-Working through the audiobooks of The Lord of the Rings trilogy, currently in *The Fellowship of the Ring*.
-Andy Serkis is the narrator, and boy does he do a fantastic job.
+Working through the audiobooks of The Lord of the Rings trilogy, currently listening to *The Two Towers*.
+Andy Serkis is the narrator, and he do a fantastic job.

 Also reading *Zero Days* by Ruth Ware.
 The theme seemed like something up my alley, having enjoyed listening to many episodes of the *Darknet Diaries* podcast.
 It's an... okay book so far.
 At least it's an easy read.